 Modernize your legacy systems to stay safe and productive.

 Updating your legacy systems, even at the level of individual pieces of hardware, can have an enormous impact on your workflow and security.
 New Mac products are expensive (the 2018 MacBook Air starts at $1,199, and the iPad Pro and Mac mini start at $799), but the benefits of safer authentication, separation between the core process and T2 chip for encrypted data, and the ability to double-check your OS before you run it can be profound.

-Running on the latest systems can help mitigate threats like spyware, phishing, and man-in-the-middle attacks, which have nearly destroyed companies.
+Running on the latest systems can help mitigate threats like spyware, phishing, and bucket brigade attacks, also known as man-in-the-middle (MITM) attacks, which have nearly destroyed companies.